Exploring the intersection of identity, community, and consciousness.

 Defying the binary.

-Hi, I’m Riordan, a.k.a Holly (they/them).
-I’m a queer, trans, poly, neurodivergent artist, researcher, mystic, and wandering bard.
-My work explores the ways we connect, transcend, and heal through altered states, exploring where consciousness, identity, and community intersect and focused on the experiences of historically underrepresented people.
 Educated as an anthropologist, trained as a journalist, and born an artist and seeker under a Sagittarius sun, I’m endlessly fascinated by people and the systems, substances, ceremonies, stories, and art we create to make meaning.
-After careening across the planet as a gonzo anthropologist, New Journalist, consciousness explore bring my keen ability to observe, analyze, and synthesize seemingly disparate patterns, practices, and ideas to the Creative Research PhD program at the Transart Institute for Creative Research, where I have been accepted, beginning October 2024.
+After careening across the planet as a gonzo anthropologist, New Journalist, and consciousness explorer, I am bringing my ability to observe, analyze, and synthesize seemingly disparate patterns, practices, ideas, and belief systems to a practice-based PhD at the Transart Institute for Creative Research, where I am a current candidate.

 My writing has appeared in leading international publications, including The New York Times, Vice, Whetstone Magazine, the Wellcome Collection, Double Blind, Eater Seattle, Good Beer HuntingSOURCED, Pellicle, LGBTQ Nation, CraftBeer.com, and Seattle Met, among other publications; I also co-authored for .
 I write a monthly column, Altered States, for Good Beer Hunting, which explores our relationship with consciousness-altering substances, and publish a monthly newsletter, The Both-Between, sharing stories from my personal and professional experience that bridge the sensory, scientific, and spiritual realms.
 I have also served as a collaborative writer and editor for book proposals and manuscripts as part of my freelance writing and editing business, Bard Creative Content Services.

-I am now returning to my original medium, the theater, writing a play and calling in co-created, immersive experiences; I am seeking co-conspirators in this, and am also interested in collaborating on zine production and interactive food and beverage education events, which I formerly hosted as part of Gilbert’s Cheese Experience.
-If you have a resonant background or feel called to collaborate, please drop me a line!
+I am now returning to my original mediums—visual art, channeled writing, theater, and event creation—and am calling in co-creators and -conspirators.
+I am especially interested in collaborating on an immersive musical, queer zines, and immeresive food and beverage education events, which I formerly hosted as part of Gilbert’s Cheese Experience.
+If any of this resonates, please drop me a line or hit me up on IG!

-I am a native of Seattle, Washington, but as a nomad, live everywhere and nowhere.
+I am a native of Seattle, Washington, but as a nomad, live wherever I have landed.

 The portal is the sensory.